vilord/Automatic-Export-to-CSV-for-Gravity-Forms/readme.txt

 1. Requirements

-This plugin requires a WordPress install with Gravity Forms activated, running on any server that can send email.
+This plugin requires a WordPress install with the Gravity Forms plugin activated, running on any server that can send email.
+If you don't have Gravity Forms yet, purchase a license from http://www.gravityforms.com/

 2. Installation